Zulhaditya/simple-store/README.md

 - C++ version 20.0

 ## Features
-- Add item and price.
+- Add item and price
-- Save item and price.
+- Save item and price
-- Show saved items.
+- Show saved items
-- User and Admin Section.
+- User and Admin Section
-- Sorting items by selected category.
+- Sorting items by selected category

 ## Setup
 To run this project, you need install MinGW Compiler on your PC and compile this file.

 ## Project Status
-Project is: _complete_
+Project is: _complete._

 ## Contact
 Created by [@Zulhaditya](https://itsmyportofolio.netlify.app/) - feel free to contact me!